datagnss/datagnss.github.io/d303-docs/prepare-for-4G.md

 ## Install sim card

- Power off device
+ 1.Power off device

- Unscrew the screw, open the battery cover
+ 2.Unscrew the screw, open the battery cover

- Remove the battery
+ 3.Remove the battery

- Insert the sim card as indicated in the figure
+ 4.Insert the sim card as indicated in the figure

  *support standard-size sim card*

- Power on device again
+ 5.Power on device again